 How to create your self-care plan?

 To correctly create your self-care plan may take some trial and error.
 You will have to identify your psychological needs, find the best way to meet them, and make it a regular practice.
 For instance, if you are feeling lonely, maybe the best thing for you is to talk to a loved one, visit your friends, or share your difficulties with your psychologist.
 Your self-care should be tailored to your needs and daily routine.
-Psychologists and social workers are trained in helping people to find balance and promote self-care especially in times of stress and need.
+Psychologists and social workers are trained in helping people to find balance and promote it especially in times of stress and need.

 When it comes it self-care, remind yourself that you are worthy of time, love and respect.